SB122129/Power-Platform-Projects/Training Management App/README.md

-# Employee Training Management System
+# Employee Training Management App

 ## 📌 Project Overview
-The **Employee Training Management System** is a **Power Platform** solution designed to streamline employee training assignments, track attendance, and automate notifications.
+The **Employee Training Management App** is a **Power app** designed to streamline employee training assignments, track attendance, and automate notifications.
 It leverages **Power Apps, SharePoint, and Power Automate** to enhance HR efficiency in managing training programs.

 ## 🚀 Features
 ### 🔹 **Power Apps**